theserbfromedm/theserbfromedm/README.md

 - 👀 I’m interested in robotics and app development.
 - 🌱 I’m comfortable programming in Python, C/C++, Matlab, Java, VBA, and Arduino; looking to expand my skills in different languages as well
 - 💞️ I’m looking to collaborate on integrating Google Maps into mobile programs and creating directional maps with detours based on specific criteria.
-- 🏫 My Mechanical Engineering Capstone Project is designing, building, and coding a Pipe Inspection Robot ("PIGs") using a Raspberry Pi and 3D printing designs within a small team.
+- 🏫 My Mechanical Engineering Capstone Project is designing, modifying, and coding a FANUC 6-axis robot into a variable-diameter 3D printer using a Raspberry Pi within a small team.
 - 📫 You can reach me through messages here or through my school email.

 <!---